integrativemodeling/ORF2p/README.md

 - `dependencies\environment.yml`  : Files required to deploy a conda environment to reproduce the modeling and analysis

+- `md`  : Run and output files for molecular dynamics simulations

 - `data`		            contains all relevant data

   - `ORF2p.fasta`  : Reference protein sequence